Angular2Guy/Angular2AndJavaEE/README.md

 The project is a multi-module project.
 The ear project configures the Ear.
 The ejb project builds the ejbs to provide the data for the rest service.
 The war project builds the war.
 Jax-Rs provides the rest services to serve the data of the ejbs.
 Npm install provides the dependency resolution for Angular Cli.
 Angular Cli builds a tree shaken, uglified bundle.
-Angular Cli runs the tests with Karma on PhantomJS and breaks the build if they fail.
+Angular Cli runs the tests with Karma on Chrome and breaks the build if they fail.
 The ear is built.

 Project Goals